Two Weeks Until Holy Week

 If you have never been to an Orthodox church and are curious to know more, do pay us a visit.
 If you are an Orthodox Christian living in Denton County and do not regularly attend services elsewhere, come worship with us, as we are your local parish and have been planted here to serve you.

-Regular services are in English, though the priest does speak Russian and offers occasional Russian services.
+Regular services are in English, though the priest does speak Russian and offers confession in Russian as well as occasional services in Church Slavonic.

 Please look around our site and contact us with any questions or comments you may have.